 Another common complaint with the fans, this time from both fans of the original visual novels and games, is how none of the boys have had the guts to not just confess to Haruka but ask her for a clear answer in the anime.
 Come Season 4, in enters Van Kiryuin who not only confesses to Haruka but asks for an answer when he asks her out.
 Bonus points were given to both Haruka and Van for taking the confession and rejection respectively in a surprisingly calm and non-cliche manner.
 This was part of why Van became quite well-liked.

 Awesome Music: The music is composed by Elements Garden, and some of the tracks definitely apply, like "CRYSTAL TIME".

-	Also happens in the main game's routes (except his own): he appears in December to give some advice to Haruka, and later dissapears for the rest of the route with no explanation.
+Cecil's appearance in the first season.
+Only Haruka meets him, and he's never mentioned again until he comes back to join the Master Course in the second.
+It also happens in the main game's routes (except his own): he appears suddenly to give some advice to Haruka, and later disappears for the rest of the route with no explanation.

 The second season's ending.
 Everyone floating in the sky and reaching space.

-	Broken Base: For some fans of the original game the anime dumbifies the characters and loses the spirit of the original.
-However, there are also many fans who knew the franchise thanks to the animated series, and who prefer watching the guys interacting with each other than engaging in romance with Haruka.
+For some fans of the original game the anime dumbifies the characters, takes away their characterizations and backgrounds and loses the spirit of the original.
+However, there are also many fans who knew the franchise thanks to the animated series, and who prefer watching the guys interacting with each other rather than engaging in romance with Haruka.

 Die for Our Ship: Haruka is a girl in an otome game.
 Three guesses as to what the rabid yaoi fans do to her.